 A third option involves the client and designer collaborating on the brief.
 This allows both parties to clarify goals and objectives, get input from stakeholders, and sign-off quicker.

-The point is that both parties have a vested interest in getting the design brief right and signed-off before any design work starts.
-The client has to initiate the process, even if it’s asking a designer to meet and discuss the project so they can get ideas down.
-Some designers will have a standard template they’ll ask clients to complete first and then flesh it out with more details in a meeting.
+Both parties should have a vested interest in making an accurate design brief and getting sign off before any design work starts.
+The client has to initiate the process, even if it's asking a designer to meet and discuss the project so they can get ideas down.
+Some designers will have a standard template they'll ask clients to complete first and then flesh it out with more details in a meeting.

 How to write a design brief

-You can create design briefs in different styles and formats.
+Design briefs can come in different styles and formats.
 But a good design brief outlines the deliverables and scope of the project, including any outcomes, timing, and budget.

-Design briefs are used across a wide range of projects including those in the fields of architecture, interior design, fashion design, and industrial design, as well as graphic design, web design, ecommerce, and branding and rebranding.
+Design briefs are used across a wide range of projects including those in the fields of architecture, interior design, fashion design, and industrial design, as well as graphic design, web design, ecommerce, branding, and rebranding.
+A design brief is especially essential when starting a new design, as it helps clarify project goals and sets the direction for the creative process.

-Depending on the nature of the project and the client requirements, there might be slightly different sections, but as a general rule of thumb, a good design brief generally includes:
+Depending on the nature of the project and the client requirements, there might be slightly different sections, but a good design brief generally includes:

 Let’s look at each element in more detail.